Port-Hamiltonian formulation and symplectic discretization of Plate models. Part I : Mindlin model for thick plates: Discretization of the Mindlin plate using a Partioned Finite Element Method

 \subsubsection{Boundary control through kinematic variables}

 Alternatively, in this second case, the same procedure can be performed on the two last lines of the system written in weak form (equations \eqref{eq:wf3_min_ten}, \eqref{eq:wf4_min_ten}).
-Once the due calculations are carried out, we find
+Once the due calculations are carried out, it is found:

-where $v_{M_{nn}} = \bm{n}^T \mathbb{V}_{\kappa} \bm{n}, \; v_{M_{ns}} = \bm{s}^T \mathbb{V}_{\kappa} \bm{n} \;$ and $v_{Q_n} = \bm{v}_{\epsilon_s} \cdot \bm{n}$.
-In this second case, the boundary controls $\bm{u}_\partial$ and corresponding output $\bm{y}_\partial$ are
+where $v_{M_{nn}} = \mathbb{V}_{\kappa} \cddot (\bm{n} \otimes \bm{n}), \; v_{M_{ns}} = \mathbb{V}_{\kappa} \cddot (\bm{s} \otimes \bm{n}) \;$ and $v_{q_n} = \bm{v}_{\gamma} \cdot \bm{n}$.
+In this second case, the boundary controls $\bm{u}_\partial$ and corresponding output $\bm{y}_\partial$ are: